gluc/data.tree/README.md

 This is where the data.tree package steps in.
 It lets you build trees of hierarchical data for various uses: to print, to rapid prototype search algorithms, to test out new classification algorithms, and much more.

-The package provides functionality to convert from various formats such as data.frames, list of lists, dendrograms, ape phylo, igraph, JSON, YAML, and more.
+The package provides functionality to convert from and to various formats such as data.frames, list of lists, dendrograms, ape phylo, igraph, JSON, YAML, and more.

 # NOTE: